mpiffault/colourlovers-to-gpl/README.md

 colourlovers-to-gpl
 ===================

-Dirty scripts to get palettes from colourlovers api and transform 'em into inkscape/gimp gpl palettes.
+Dirty scripts to get top palettes from colourlovers api and transform 'em into inkscape/gimp gpl palettes.

+If you want other palettes, please refer to colourlovers api at http://www.colourlovers.com/api and change the url in sh files accordingly.
-It makes one gpl file per palette, so maybe it's not the best way to do.
-Fell free to fork !

-Just launch get_palettes.sh :
+To get one gpl file per palette, launch get_palettes.sh :

     ./get_palettes.sh

+To get one gpl file with every top palettes

+    ./get_one_palette.sh

 You can copy the resulting files into